Giggum/RuckusCanadaWiFiCalling/ruckus_canadian_wifi_calling.md

 &nbsp;&nbsp;&nbsp;&nbsp; Under Evolved Packet Data Gateway (eDPG):\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Press Create New\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Enter Domain Name and IP Address per below and click Save

+3. Leave Admin & Services and navigate to Wi-Fi Networks and select the network you want to enable Wi-Fi calling for and press the Edit above.
+4. Edit WLAN window\
+&nbsp;&nbsp;&nbsp;&nbsp; Clock on Show Advanced Options to expand menu > Select Access Control and enable the Wi-Fi Calling checkbox
+&nbsp;&nbsp;&nbsp;&nbsp; Click the Edit button and select each profile under you created in (2) under Available Profiles and press the right arrow to place that profile into the Selected Profiles group.
+&nbsp;&nbsp;&nbsp;&nbsp; Repeat (3) and (4) as needed if you have additional networks for which you want Wi-Fi calling enabled for (e.g. Guest).
 <br>

 | Carrier Name               | Domain Name                                  | IP Address     |